Sliding Window Codes: Near-Optimality and Q-Learning for Zero-Delay Coding: Introduction

 \section{Introduction}

 The zero-delay coding problem involves compressing and transmitting an information source at a fixed rate over a noisy channel with feedback and without delay, while minimizing the expected distortion at the receiver.
-This zero-delay restriction is of practical relevance in many applications, including live-streaming and real-time sensor networks.
+This zero-delay restriction is of practical relevance in many applications, including live-streaming \cite{badr2013streaming,rudow2022streaming,khisti2014streaming,khisti16}, real-time tracking and estimating processes over erasure links~\cite{khina2018tracking} and real-time sensor networks \cite{Gastpar,GastparMAC}.
 However, this restriction means that classical Shannon-theoretic methods~\cite{Shannon}, which require collecting large sequences of source symbols and compressing them at once, are not viable as they induce a large delay.
 From an information-theoretic perspective, several strategies have been used to approach this problem, including mutual information constraints, entropy coding, and Shannon lower bounding techniques.
 Studies to this end include \cite{Silva1, silva2015characterization, stavrou2018zero}.
 Within the context of linear systems, \cite{banbas89,TatikondaSahaiMitter, tanaka2016semidefinite, derpich2012improved,stavrou2021asymptotic} use sequential rate-distortion theory.
-Some of these works give applicable codes for zero-delay coding for Gaussian sources over additive-noise Gaussian channels, and some give upper and/or lower performance bounds; see also \cite{stavroutanaka2019time} and \cite{kostina2019rate} for further studies.
+Some of these works give applicable codes for zero-delay coding for Gaussian sources over additive-noise Gaussian channels, and some give upper and/or lower performance bounds; see \cite{stavroutanaka2019time} and \cite{kostina2019rate} for further studies, and see~\cite{Chakravorty2017, Guo2021, Soleymani2024} for studies in the context of channels with delay and other communication constraints.